-“Consciousness without surface, without end, luminous all around, is not experienced through the solidity of earth, the liquidity of water, the radiance of fire, the windiness of wind, the divinity of devas [and so on through a list of the various levels of godhood and then to] the allness of the All [i.e., the six sense spheres].” – MN 49
+“Consciousness without surface, without end, luminous all around, is not experienced through the solidity of earth, the liquidity of water, the radiance of fire, the windiness of wind, the divinity of devas (and so on through a list of the various levels of godhood to) the allness of the All (i.e., the six sense spheres).” — MN 49

-“Even so, Vaccha, any form… feeling… perception… fabrication… consciousness by which one describing the Tathāgata would describe him: That the Tathāgata has abandoned, its root destroyed, made like a palymra stump, deprived of the conditions of development, not destined for future arising.
-Freed from the classification of form… feeling… perception… fabrications… consciousness, Vaccha, the Tathāgata is deep, boundless, hard to fathom, like the sea.
-‘Reappears’ doesn’t apply.
-‘Does not reappear’ doesn’t apply.
-‘Both does & does not reappear’ doesn’t apply.
-‘Neither reappears nor does not reappear’ doesn’t apply.” – MN 72
+“Even so, Vaccha, any form… feeling… perception… fabrication… consciousness by which one describing the Tathāgata would describe him: That the Tathāgata has abandoned, its root destroyed, like an uprooted palm tree, deprived of the conditions of existence, not destined for future arising.
+Freed from the classification of form… feeling… perception… fabrication… consciousness, Vaccha, the Tathāgata is deep, boundless, hard to fathom, like the sea.” — MN 72

-“Freed, dissociated, & released from ten things, Bāhuna, the Tathāgata dwells with unrestricted awareness.
+“Freed, dissociated, and released from ten things, Bāhuna, the Tathāgata dwells with unrestricted awareness.
 Which ten?
-Freed, dissociated, & released from form, the Tathāgata dwells with unrestricted awareness.
-Freed, dissociated, & released from feeling… Freed, dissociated, & released from perception… Freed, dissociated, & released from fabrications… Freed, dissociated, & released from consciousness… Freed, dissociated, & released from birth… Freed, dissociated, & released from aging… Freed, dissociated, & released from death… Freed, dissociated, & released from stress… Freed, dissociated, & released from defilement, the Tathāgata dwells with unrestricted awareness.
+Freed, dissociated, and released from form, the Tathāgata dwells with unrestricted awareness.
+Freed, dissociated, and released from feeling… from perception… from fabrications… from consciousness… from birth… from aging… from death… from stress… Freed, dissociated, and released from defilement, the Tathāgata dwells with unrestricted awareness.

 These are not the words of a person who has found release in unconsciousness.